The Xometry app works best with JavaScript enabled!

 For more information, see our guide on the types of silicone.

 However, silicon’s other characteristics are somewhere in the middle between those of true metals, like iron, and true non-metals, like phosphorus.
-In spite of its metallic appearance, silicon is quite brittle, has poor room-temperature electrical conductivity, and behaves more like a non-metal in chemical reactions.
+Despite its metallic appearance, silicon is brittle, has relatively low electrical conductivity at room temperature, and shows chemical behavior closer to non-metals.

 This article discussed 7 key properties of silicone, presented the chemical and physical characteristics of the material, and showed the different common forms or types that are used in industry.